End Times: Introduction

 The Goals of This Class

-- That you will understand the four views
+- That you will understand the four views.

-- That you will make an intelligent decision as to which view you hold
+- That you will make an intelligent decision as to which view you hold.

 Amillennialism (Realized millennialism)

 Amillennialism is the simplest of the four views, teaching that there is no future millennium.
 The millennium is taking place now.
-It is the view historically held by Clement, Origen, Augustine, and the reformers.
+It is the view historically held by Clement, Origen, Augustine, and the Reformers.
 (The Reformers believed that the Beast of Revelation is the papacy.)

-What Amillennialism Teaches:
+What Amillennialism Teaches

 - The “thousand years” of Revelation 20 is to be taken symbolically.
 We can’t know the exact duration of the millennium.
 (Postmillennialists agree with this statement.)

-- Christ’s reign during the millennium is not a bodily one on earth, but the heavenly one spoken of in Matthew 28:18: All authority in heaven and on earth has been given to me.”
+- Christ's millennium reign is not a physical presence on earth but a spiritual one, as stated in Matthew 28:18: “All authority in heaven and on earth has been given to me.”
 This reign is now.

 - Those who are said to be reigning with Christ for the thousand years (Revelation 20:6) are Christians who have died and are already reigning with Christ.